aaronaddleman/aaronaddleman-academic/content/code/dev-env/_index.md

 | tfenv           | Allows me to select a Terraform version without disturbing the installed one     |
 | tgenv           | Allows me to select a Terragrunt version without disturbing the installed one    |
 | .editorconfig   | Align your team to the same settings of indenting/tabs-vs-spaces/etc...          |

+## Why I did this

+* when to use docker
+* being close to your editor
+* this is just what I do